 A successful test will consist of a series of blinks on the LED test-indicator, followed by a continuous light and a strobe flash after approximately 15 seconds.
 The last green led indicates a successful test.

-SART: The Search and Rescue Transponder is also equipped with a self test mechanism to test the operational function of the beacon.
+The Search and Rescue Transponder or SART is also equipped with a self-test mechanism to test the operational function of the beacon.
 The SART is tested using the ship’s X band radar.
 The test should preferably be done in open seas to avoid interference on the radar display.

 - Remove the SART from the mounting bracket.